joseramosp/Computer_Science_2/Project 5B - Dictionary Lookup with splay tree/Project 5B - Dictionary Lookup with splay tree/README.txt

 * This project has as its purpose to make a tree that can reflect the most recent search or the most searched domain in a tree.
 In this project you will combine a map (key-value record) with the splaytree to create a fast lookup of domain names.

-The instructions of this project are:
+The requirements of this project are:

 1- Define a key-value record class.
 The key must be comparable.
 2- Modify the play tree (in the example area) to store records.